 3. The grant recipient must promptly notify Adventurous Ideas Oy of any significant changes affecting the project or funding plan as presented in the application.

 4. The grant recipient must report the use of the grant to Adventurous Ideas Oy as follows: A final report must be submitted no later than three (3) months after the project ends.
-For projects lasting more than 18 months, an interim report must also be submitted 12 months after the project start date, and no later than one (1) month after the interim reporting date.
+For projects lasting at least 18 months, an interim report must also be submitted 12 months after the project start date, and no later than one (1) month after the interim reporting date.
 Reporting must follow the guidelines provided by Adventurous Ideas Oy.

 6. The grant may only be used during the period specified in the application.
 All income and expenses related to the use of the grant must be recorded within the grant period.
 Adventurous Ideas Oy has the right to audit the recipient’s accounts as necessary to verify compliance with these terms.